Auto Insurance Glossary

 Loss of Use

-Loss of use coverage pays for rental cars, rideshares or public transportation while your vehicle is being repaired after a covered loss.
-It helps you stay mobile during the claims process.
+Loss of use coverage pays for rental cars, rideshares or public transportation while your car is in the shop after a covered loss.

 M